-Late at night I seem to experience the neuropathy the most.
-Its also the time when I am alone the most.
-The two are a terrible cocktail.
-Last night I had some troubling thoughts as I pondered how much I could tolerate.
-Pain and agony is one thing, but when your body loses its ability to feel is another.
-There is so much pleasure in the world, so many wonderful experiences derived from the sensation of touch.
+Late at night I notice my neuropathy the most, its also when I am alone.
+The two are a terrible cocktail, especially when I begin to consider how much more I can tolerate.
+I have known pain and agony, but this sensation or lack there of is maddening.
+I need to feel the world, living without sensation is unbearable.
+There is so much pleasure in the world, so many wonderful experiences derived from touch.

 The idea of time traveling through cancer might seem silly, but its the best way to create change.
 I would like to see this change end with the outcome of personal advocacy.